Best Internet Speed for Online Gaming 2026

 Minimum Upload Speed1 Mbps

-Tips to Improve Your Online Gaming Internet Speed
+How to Optimize Your Online Gaming Internet Speed

-If you’re noticing that your internet isn’t performing as well as you’d like, there are a few things you can do to improve speed, latency, and reliability.
+If you notice that your internet isn’t performing as well as you’d like, there are a few things you can do to improve speed, latency, and reliability.

 Use a Wired Connection

-The quickest and easiest way to improve your internet speed is to connect your computer or gaming console directly to your internet router with an ethernet cable.
-Cables provide a far more stable and reliable connection than WiFi connections.
+The quickest and easiest way to improve your gaming internet speed is to connect your computer or gaming console directly to your internet router with an Ethernet cable.
+Cables provide a far more stable and reliable connection than Wi-Fi.

-If you can’t connect your device with an ethernet cable, then use a router with dual-band capability.
-These types of routers manage connections automatically, prioritize traffic for devices with more demand, and minimize other signal interference.
+If you can’t connect your device with an Ethernet cable, then use a dual-band or Wi-Fi 6/6E router.
+These manage connections automatically, prioritize traffic for devices with more demand, and minimize other signal interference.

 Move Your Router